-As of December 31, 2019, holders of an aggregate of 76,577,388 shares of our common stock, which includes all of the shares of common stock issuable upon the conversion of convertible preferred stock upon the closing of this offering, or their transferees, 4,880,302 shares of common stock already outstanding and the shares issuable upon the exercise of warrants to purchase an aggregate of 1,206,223 shares of common stock, are entitled to various rights with respect to the registration of these shares under the Securities Act upon the closing of this offering and the expiration of lock-up agreements.
+Upon the closing of this offering, the holders of an aggregate of shares of common stock comprised of (i) shares of common stock issuable upon conversion of outstanding shares of preferred stock, (ii) shares of outstanding common stock and (iii) shares of common stock issuable upon the exercise of outstanding warrants upon the closing of this offering, will be entitled to certain registration rights.
 Registration of these shares under the Securities Act would result in these shares becoming fully tradable without restriction under the Securities Act immediately upon the effectiveness of the registration, except for shares subsequently purchased by affiliates.
 See "Description of Capital Stock-Registration Rights" for additional information.
 Shares covered by a registration statement will be eligible for sale in the public market upon the expiration or release from the terms of the lock-up agreement.